Canon SL2 Review

 With built-in Wi-Fi, NFC and Bluetooth -- none of which the SL1 had -- the SL2 has more connectivity than its predecessor.
 You can connect the Rebel SL2 to your smartphone through Canon’s app and transfer images through a continuous low-power Bluetooth connection in addition to being able to transfer images and control the camera over Wi-Fi.
 The Canon SL2 did however lose the SL1's infra-red remote receiver, but it is compatible with Canon's BR-E1 Bluetooth remote control.

 Further connections include a 3.5mm stereo microphone jack, as mentioned above, a wired remote jack, a Hi-Speed USB 2.0 port, and a Mini HDMI Type-C video output.
 Composite A/V out has been dropped.
 The SL2 writes media to SD/SDHC/SDXC cards and is UHS-I compatible.

 The Rebel SL2 uses the same lithium-ion battery pack and charger as the Canon T7i and 77D cameras, an LP-E17 ( 7.2v 1040mAh) battery and LC-E17 charger.
-Battery life should be substantially improved over the SL1 as the SL2 is CIPA-rated for up to 650 shots versus the 380 shots the SL1 offered via its lower capacity 875mAh LP-E12 battery.
+Battery life is substantially improved over the SL1 as the SL2 is CIPA-rated for up to 650 shots versus the 380 shots the SL1 offered via its lower capacity 875mAh LP-E12 battery.

 What is new with the Canon Rebel SL2?

 There are many new features in the Canon Rebel SL2 compared to the SL1.
-We have discussed many of them throughout this preview, but let’s take a moment to recap the biggest changes in Canon’s new compact DSLR camera.
+We have discussed many of them throughout this overview, but let’s take a moment to recap the biggest changes in Canon’s new compact DSLR camera.